gravitee-io/gravitee-platform-docs/docs/platform-overview/gravitee-essentials/api-fundamentals/web-apis.md

 The route portion of a URL combined with an HTTP method constitutes an HTTP API endpoint.
 Every resource can be accessed by the user of the API at a unique endpoint.
 For example, `GET http://foo.com/api/user/1` and `GET http://foo.com/api/user/2` contain different routes and correspond to distinct resources. `GET http://foo.com/api/user/1` and `POST http://foo.com/api/user/1` are also considered unique endpoints due to the change in HTTP method.

 In this example, all resources, and therefore, all endpoints tied to this API, exist under a single API entry point of `http://foo.com/api`.
-The entry point can be viewed as a special type of endpoint: as the gateway to the API, it’s a resource that exists outside of any other collection and contains all other collections of resources.
+The entry point can be viewed as a special type of endpoint: as the Gateway to the API, it’s a resource that exists outside of any other collection and contains all other collections of resources.

 #### Path parameters